 The publications of Professor Gaikar in the last two years show a very successful application of basic chemical and physical sciences over a broad range of areas.
-His approach of molecular level calculations has led to design of highly selective ligands for separation of closely related compounds from natural product extracts used as medicinal drugs or neutraceuticals, separation intensification Process microwave has been very judiciously used for important catalytic reactions solid catalysts.
+His approach of molecular level calculations has led to design of highly selective ligands for separation of closely related compounds from natural product extracts used as medicinal drugs or neutraceuticals, separation of heavy metals ions from aqueous solutions and carbon dioxide capture for further use.
+His group has shown an ability of designing ligands that can reverse the selectivity as desired for natural products in his recent papers on forskolin purification.
+He has developed recently mathematical model for random scission of a natural polyester (seed lac esters) during hydrolysis that is expected to have applications in other areas too.
+It is a contribution pioneering iudicious combination theory and practice.

+Rheological characterization of mixtures of photosensitive hydrotropes with CTAB intensification Process microwave has been very judiciously used for important catalytic reactions solid catalysts.
 The emphasis is in combining theoretical simulation of continuous processing and optimization of energy usage in organic manufacturing operations.
 Most importantly all his work, done entirely in India itself, demonstrate ability of Indian scientists to contribute original work to chemistry and chemical engineering.

-A new class of hydrotropes has been developed by him that show photoswitchable solubilization capacity.
-These hydrotropes have potential applications in drug and other formulations and processes such as crystallization for crystal habit modification.
+A new class of hydrotropes has been developed by him show photoswitchable that solubilization capacity.
+These have potential hydrotropes applications in drug and other formulations and processes such as crystallization crystal habit modification.